AreaLayer/Bolt-Machine-AI/README.md

-# Lightning AI (PoC)
+# Bolt Machine(PoC)

-Simple Proof of Concept on Lightning AI
+Simple Proof of Concept on Bolt Machine

 ## How works?